 - Select the 2nd option for the Macro Settings

 - Activate the option Trust access to the VBA project object model

 - Click OK to close the Trust center window

 - Click OK to close the Excel options window

 Updating Excel and installing XLSTAT

-It is also recommended that you make sure that your Excel version is up to date.
-Microsoft publishes free patches on a regular basis that improve the reliability and stability of the software.
-To upgrade your Excel version, go to:
+It is recommended that you make sure that your Excel version is up to date.

 To install XLSTAT, you should use an account that has administrator rights on the machine.
 If there are several accounts on the machine, the administrator should install XLSTAT using the "Custom" option and run XLSTAT once from his account to enter the license key.
 Further information about the installation can be obtained on this tutorial.

 To run XLSTAT for the first time, you can either choose the option to start XLSTAT after the installation procedure, use the Windows Start / Programs / Addinsoft / XLSTAT command, use the XLSTAT shortcut on your desktop, or launch Excel, then open the XLSTAT.xla file using the Excel open command.

 If XLSTAT was installed for the first time, the 30 days trial version will start automatically.
 If you already used the trial version, you have to activate XLSTAT, you can find a tutorial here.